Ludo-Outaouais 2024 - Frequently Asked Questions

 Is there something to eat?
 To drink?

-We're usual offering package deals with included meals, but that won't be the case for 2022.
-That being said, some snacks and beverages (fruits, water, juice, coffee) will also be offered sporadically, while others (chips, soft drinks) will be for sale.
+Depending on the year, we might be offering package deals with included meals.
+(Check out the registration page to know for sure.)
+Again, depending on the year, some snacks and beverages (fruits, water, juice, coffee) might also be offered, while others (chips, soft drinks) will be for sale.

 Can we eat and drink while playing?